Onboardbase/envkit/packages/nextjs/README.md

 @envkit/nextjs provides a seamless integration with Next.js applications for managing environment variables with type safety, validation, and an elegant fallback UI for missing variables.

+Take a look at the [starter template](https://github.com/Onboardbase/envkit-nextjs-template) here
 ## Key Features

 - **Type-safe environment variables**: Define your environment schema with validation